rafaco/InAppDevTools/README.md

 Iadt.getConfig().setBoolean(BuildConfigField.ENABLED, false);
 Iadt.restartApp();
 ```
+-->

 ## Important considerations

 ### Debug vs Release compilation

 Our goal is to enhance your internal compilation without interfering in your production compilations.
-Our default configuration assume that your debug compilations are for internal use and your release ones are for production, but you can adjust it.
+Our default configuration assume that your debug builds are your internal compilations and release ones are for production.
+So, with default configuration:

-You can disable our library and plugin in your **debug builds** by setting `enabled = false` in configuration or using our `noop` library.
-[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations#1-enabled).
+ * Your **`Debug` builds** will have this **library ENABLED**.

-We have a **release protection mechanism** to auto-disable everything on your release builds even if you forget to use our `noop` artifact or if your configuration have `enabled = true`.
-On release builds, our plugin will not perform any of their tasks and our `androidx` and `support` libraries will behave like the `noop` one.
+ * Your **`Release` builds** will have this **library DISABLED** and we have a **release protection mechanism** to auto-disable everything on your release builds even if you enable it by mistake.

-To enable our library and plugin in your **release builds** you have to explicitly override our protection mechanism by setting `enabledOnRelease = true` in configuration.
-[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations#2-enabled-on-release).
+You can adjust which builds enable or library and which ones have it disabled.
+You can also override our protection mechanism.
+[Read more](https://github.com/rafaco/InAppDevTools/wiki/Configurations/_edit#debug-vs-release-compilation).

 ### Source code exposition <a name="exposed_sources"/>